 It was very fun and I’d recommend this place highly for a drink.

 On our last full day in San Diego we drove up to Point Loma – a hilly drive which featured gorgeous views of the ocean.
 It reminded me of Big Sur.
 My husband wanted to go and visit the Fort Rosecrans military cemetery there.
 It was my first time and I thought it was beautiful, the green grass overlooking the ocean.

-Some time ago, my husband served as a Navy SEAL officer and while he was deployed overseas, two of his friends and teammates were killed.
+Some time ago, my husband served as in the military and while he was deployed overseas, two of his friends and teammates were killed.
 He wanted to visit both of their graves and so I walked with him to them.
 All around their individual markers, there were items and mementos from all the other people who had recently visited.
 There was bent grass, small stones and insignia, and even a Laffy Taffy left around their marker sites.

 I thought for a while about whether or not to include this part of our trip on this site.
 I know that most of the time I write about very light, ordinary things.
 And even though this was a special thing, to visit Rosecrans, the feelings that I and in particular my husband left with – sadness, admiration, happiness, anger, thoughtfulness and more – were all of what we eventually feel and experience in every day, week, year.
 It was a significant memory but not necessarily one that was only rooted in sadness.
 So, I hope you don’t mind that I included this here.
 As we were driving away my husband was a little quiet and then said, “It’s like visiting old friends.”

 That night was our last one in San Diego and I was happy to spend it with one of my long time friends, who was getting married.
 She is one of the most independent, strong and capable women I know so it was wonderful seeing her celebrate her new life.
 Her wedding was also overlooking the ocean so we took some time outside and enjoyed the view over the water.